 Share the love – There is something quite rewarding about sharing your favourite routes with friends.
 We have introduced many people to some of our regular trails and we love their reaction.
 We have a weekly off road group that meets on a Thursday where we take turns to organise the route to introduce one another to new places.
 The beauty of trail running is that it can be enjoyed alone or shared with friends.

-Safety first – This is definitely one of our top trail running tips, perhaps the most important!
+Safety first – This is definitely among our top pieces of trail running advice!
 We have already mentioned taking your phone in case of any incidents but also consider other safety advice.
 If you are heading out alone tell someone where you are going and how long you expect to be.
 Make sure you are familiar with the trails, leave exploration for when you are with others. don’t go rock climbing or tackling anything too technical without the relevant equipment.

 Work on your core – A strong core is essential for trail runners, especially when it comes to tracking steep climbs and tricky descents.
 Stability and balance will come from having that strength.
-We recommend a number of exercises and equipment that can be used to improve your core.
+We recommend a number of exercises and equipment that can be used to improve your core and make you a better trail runner.

 Don’t be a fair weather runner – If we only waited for the best days to get out on the trails we wouldn’t spend much time running.
 We’d also miss out on some truly incredible experiences.
 Running with the rain beating down on you, the wind in your face and the snow falling, while cold and wet, offers something quite liberating.
 We’ve also given trying to navigate around puddles and find ourself running right through thanks to decent trail running shoes that drain quickly.

-Enjoy – Last but not least you have to ensure that you enjoy the run.
-Forget pace, weather, how many climbs there are and just enjoy being out and about in beautiful parts of the world.
+Enjoy – Our top piece of trail running advice is to enjoy.
+Forget pace, weather, how many climbs there are, what terrain lies ahead, whether you are going to get wet feet or muddy shoes and just enjoy being out and about in beautiful parts of the world.
 Explore the trails, enjoy with friends, make the most of the peace and escape day to day life for an hour or so.

-These are just our top trail running tips.
-There are probably many more that would take us all day to list.
-If you have any tips to share just drop them in the comments below.
+This is just some of our top trail running advice, we would be here all day if we poured out everything we knew in one article.
+We hope that you will find much more on the pages of this website.
+If you have any trail running advice to share, just drop them in the comments below.
 We’d love to hear your top tips.

 Disclaimer: Many of our posts may contain affiliate links.
 We may earn commissions if you shop through the links on this page although we only ever recommend products that we genuinely believe will enhance your trail running experience.